Eleanor (L.) getting to grips with her bike under Fran's watchful eye

 So, this morning I peddled off to work on my own.
 It was unpleasant and I did nearly fall off, but I actually felt damn good about myself for getting on and doing it.

 I’m not sure what I think would qualify as being a ‘Vixen’ – given that I feel like the runt of the cub litter right now.
-I think I need to find my footing a bit before I can establish exactly the parameters of this cycling transformation I am going to embark on.
-I may really not like cycling at the moment [yet! - ed.].
+I think I need to find my footing a bit before I can establish exactly the parameters of this cycling transformation I am attempting to embark on.